Frequently Asked Questions on the ISTernship program

 - your research experience and the research area(s) you find the most interesting

-- your motivation for applying to the IST Austria ISTernship program
+- your motivation for applying to the ISTA ISTernship program

 - which professor(s) you are interested in doing research with